Cavalier King Charles Spaniel in an Apartment

 Noise Level

 Matching your care approach to your specific animal's needs — not just breed generalizations — produces the best health outcomes..
-Cavalier King Charles Spaniels have particular requirements based on their small size, moderate shedding level, and genetic predispositions to mitral valve disease and syringomyelia.
+Cavalier King Charles Spaniels sit in the small-size category, shed at a moderate level, and carry documented risk for mitral valve disease and syringomyelia — those three factors drive most of the daily-care decisions.

 Exercise Solutions